JayesonLS/ISA-Cards/README.md

 Status: Untested.
 Vertical positions of serial connectors are only approximate (waiting on a bracket to arrive for reference).

-Adds *two* 9 pin serial ports to a PC.
+Adds *two* 9 pin serial ports to a vintage PC.
 Created with early Tandy 1000's in mind which have no COM ports from the factory.

+[1]

 Riser
 =====